tldr-pages/tldr/pages/common/scd.md

 `scd {{path/to/directory}}`

-- To change to a path matching all of "a", "b" and "c":
+- Change to a path matching all of "a", "b" and "c":

 `scd {{a}} {{b}} {{c}}`